April - November 2022 (virtual)

 - Pitch sessions (an ALTA member benefit) with editors from some of your favorite translation presses, held twice this year in May and in September

-- An in-person event in Tucson in the fall, with more details TBA
+- Three in-person public events in Tucson in the fall; more details at Arizona Translates!

 - And new membership benefits!